…by Jonas E. Alexis

 Paul Farhi, “CNN’s Diana Magnay is latest reminder that Twitter can be a journalist’s worst enemy,” Washington Post, July 24, 2014; Caroline Bankoff, “CNN Reassigns Reporter Who Called Israelis Cheering Bombs ‘Scum’ in Tweet,” NY Magazine, July 18, 2014.

-Posted by Jonas E. Alexis on June 15, 2015, With 18998 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on June 15, 2015, With 19008 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.